nexus-uw/nexus-uw.github.io/_posts/2022-10-30-lambda edge auth.md

 Today I am happy to announce the release of [edge-lambda-url-authorizer 0.1.0](https://www.npmjs.com/package/edge-lambda-url-authorizer) (ready for actual use)

 # What
 edge-lambda-url-authorizer is a NodeJS package (with Typescript types) to be deployed a Lambda@Edge handler for Cloudfront origin requests.
-This package will [sigv4 sign](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) the incomming request with the lambda's instance credentials using [aws4](https://www.npmjs.com/package/aws4) before forwarding the request to the origin.
+This package will [sigv4 sign](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) the incoming request with the lambda's instance credentials using [aws4](https://www.npmjs.com/package/aws4) before forwarding the request to the origin.
 The origin is expected to be a [Lambda Function URL](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/
 ) endpoint with IAM_AUTH enabled.

 ![](/assets/edge_signer.drawio.png)

 # Why lambda url -> removed extra (unnecessary) dependency on ApiGateway.
-### unessarcy
+### unnecessary
 api gateway has a whole list of features and benefits for using, but for a basic 'please expose my lambda as a public endpoint' it is unnecessary

 apigateway is a separate service from lambda (so your chance of something killing your service is higher) us-west-2 had a large apigateway outage earlier this month